pv-udpv/geoip-geocode/data/README.md

 ## Notes

-- Database files are tracked in git for this project
+- Database files are not tracked in git for this project
 - Keep databases updated regularly for accurate geolocation
 - See provider documentation for download instructions